Voladsky/NondeterministicTuringMachine/README.md

 # NondeterministicTuringMachine

-A simple example of a Nondeterministic Turing Machine.
+A very simple example of a Nondeterministic Turing Machine.
 The program for the machine is written in a text file with a structure described below:

 There are headers written single on a line: ```%STATES```, ```%ALPHABET```, ```%START_STATE```, ```%SPACE```, ```%FINAL_STATES```, ```%PROGRAM```, ```%END```.
 File must end with an ```%END``` statement.
 After a header there must be a line break and then required information splitted with ```;```.
 All lines except headers must end with ```;```